GiovaniMurakami/GiovaniMurakami/README.md

 - 👋 Hi, I’m @GiovaniMurakami
 - 👀 I’m interested in ...
-Any C language, actually introducing C
+JavaScript
 - 🌱 I’m currently learning ...
-C on CodeBlocks
+JS, Node.JS and VueJS
 - 💞️ I’m looking to collaborate on ...
 System developments
 - 📫 How to reach me ... on my email: giovani.murakami@outlook.com